|

-This is a method I use to help improve client satisfaction and achieve better outcomes.
-Essentially, I invite my clients to complete at least one, if not more, satisfaction/feedback surveys during the course of services.
-These surveys provide me with feedback about what is helping or not helping.
+This is a method we use to help improve client satisfaction and achieve better outcomes.
+Essentially, we invite our clients to complete at least one, if not more, symptom tracking and satisfaction surveys during the course of services.
+These surveys provide your therapist with feedback about what is helping or not helping.
 They also serve as a means of tracking progress over time.

 The Story